rahulpnath/rahulpnath.com-old/source/_posts/2017-01-03-code-review.markdown

 primaryImage: codereview_friendly.png
 ---

 Code review is an essential practice of the development life cycle.
 It helps improve the code quality, unify team practices, share knowledge, mentoring etc. over a longer period of time.
-It helps find mistakes that are overlooked while development and helps improve the overall quality of the software.
+It helps find mistakes that are overlooked while developing and helps improve the overall quality of the software.
 This helps accelerate the deployment process as changes are more likely to pass through testing.

 > *Peer review—an activity in which people other than the author of a software deliverable examine it for defects and improvement opportunities—is one of the most powerful software quality tools available.
 Peer review methods include inspections, walkthroughs, peer desk checks, and other similar activities.*